Seoul to Gyeongju: Travel Guide and Things to Do

 Gyeongju Bongwhang Mansion – Hostel

-Upon arriving in Gyeongju, we took a taxi to our accommodation, Gyeongju Bongwhang Mansion.
+Upon arriving in Gyeongju, South Korea, we took a taxi to our accommodation, Gyeongju Bongwhang Mansion.
 This hostel is opposite the Daereungwon Tomb Complex, perfect for exploring the city center and its surroundings.

 Daereungwon Gyeongju trip to Corea Itinerary